-After installation of the downspout filters, zinc levels immediately decreased, in fact, zinc levels at Port II, Basin 3 went from .457 mg/L to below benchmark in late November of 2016.
+After installation of the downspout filters, zinc levels immediately decreased, in fact, zinc levels at Port II, Basin 3 went from .457 mg/L to below benchmark in late November.
 However, levels remained stubbornly above the 1200-Z permit benchmark at Port I, Basin 1.
 It’s significant to note that testing was being done downstream of the downspout filters at the two catch basins adjacent to the fleet maintenance structure.
 These two catch basins were the testing compliance points identified in our client’s SWPPP, but with the structural change of added downspout filtration, CleanWay suggested testing at all filtration points.
 It appeared our client, with CleanWay’s help, was moving toward sustainable compliance when nature intervened.

 “PERFECT STORM” OF EXTREME WEATHER AND DEFERRED MAINTENANCE SPUR ENHANCED BMPS AND “TUNED” FILTRATION MEDIA

 In December and January, a historic cycle of freezing rain and snow followed by brief thaws hit the area.
 When the thaw came about in early February, our client’s stormwater facility experienced unprecedented runoff, and dramatically increased zinc levels as tested at the catch basins; 1.734 mg/L at Basin 3 and 1.397 mg/L at Basin 1.